samuelfneumann/RFDN/README.md

 network
 10. `utils_image.py` contains utilities for working with images.

+For more documentation on classes or functions, please see the relevant Python file.
+All classes and functions have thorough documentation in their respective files about all parameters and options that the class or function may take in.

 # Results
 Here, we outline some patches of the resulting predictions.